Skip to content

 What you should get back

-Workflow brief with trigger, owner, KPI, and no-go boundary.
+Sales document brief with trigger, owner, KPI, and no-go boundary.

-System map covering inbound source, record system, document sources, and approval edge.
+System map covering inbound source, CRM or sheet record, document sources, and approval edge.

-Exception and approval policy for risky or ambiguous cases.
+Exception and approval policy for pricing, scope, or ambiguous commercial cases.

-Thirty-day pilot plan with a go, narrow, or no-go recommendation.
+Thirty-day desk build plan with a go, narrow, or no-go recommendation.

 Workflow scope intake